payoto/rsvs2d/README.md

 +	fortran (90+) compiler for compilation of flow solvers
 +	Cygwin needed for compilation of some flow solver features(Mesh motion) on windows with the "make" utility

-## What is this repository for? ##

-This repository is the MATLAB implementation of the 2D R-Snake Volume of Solid (RSVS) parameterisation.
-It includes an optimisation framework designed for to explore generic optimisation problems using this parameterisation.
-A number of objective functions are included

 ## How do I get set up? ##